 baseball in a youth baseball sports league no later than 5 years old if you

-or softball.
-As kids move up to the next level of baseball the competition will get more competitive and those kids who has been playing baseball for a while will be ready and able to compete for a position on the team as they move up a level.
+or softball career.
+As kids move up to the next level of baseball the competition will be more competitive and those kids who has been playing baseball for a while will be ready and able to compete for a position on the team as they move up a level.

 As a parent you may want to know why should your child start playing at such a early age?
 Watch video below...!

-Because starting to play little league baseball or softball as early as age 3 is the period when children begin to development what I call their Baseball Gross Motor Skills.
-Such skills as hand-eye coordination, hitting, catching, throwing, running and talking all at the same time as they learn how to play the game of baseball or softball.
+I believe when a kid start playing little league baseball or softball as early as age 3 or 4 this is the period when children begins to develop what I call their Baseball Gross Motor Skills.
+Such skills as hand-eye coordination, hitting, catching, throwing, running and talking all at the same time as they learn how to play the game of baseball or softball the right way.

-What I'm suggesting to you as little league parents starting your son or daughter in a youth baseball league, no late then 5 or 6 years old otherwise it will be harder for them to compete if they stat at age 9 or 10.
+I'm suggest that you as little league parents start your son or daughter playing in a youth baseball league, no late then 5 or 6 years old otherwise it will be harder for them to compete if they stat at age 9 or 10.
 In many case they become discourage them from playing the game all together.
-It will be even harder for them to catch up with their age group from a "baseball skill set" point of view especially if they have never played baseball or softball before.
+And it will be even harder for them to catch up with their age group from a "baseball skill set" stand-point of view especially if they have never played baseball or softball before.

 My experience with kids who started playing baseball late at 8 or 10 years old by the time they reach 11,12,13 years of age they give up on playing baseball.
 Why?
 Because at that point both the child and the little league parents realize that they are to far behind the rest of the kids in their age group and have to do something quite or get some training.
-That's why it's important to start playing baseball early around the age 4.
+That's why it's so important to start playing baseball early around the age of 4.

-The same thing is true for players who play little league baseball then stop playing once they enter high school then tries to pick it up again once they are in college.
-The fact of the matter is that baseball is the only sport where you need to almost play baseball year around in order to keep your skills sharp and to stay on top of your game so that you can compete at the highest level in your age group.
+The same thing is true for players who played little league baseball then stop playing once they enter high school then tries to pick it up again once they are in college.
+The fact of the matter is that baseball is the only sport where you need to almost train and play baseball year around in order to keep your skills sharp and to stay on top of your game, so that you can compete at the highest level in your age group.

-Kids who start out playing in youth baseball leagues at the ages of 3-6 and continue to play baseball by the time they are 8-14 years old they are polished players who understand the game, rules and very knowledgeable about how the game should be played and they understand the strike zone or hitting zone better as they move up to the next highest level of baseball.
+Kids who started out playing in a youth baseball league at the ages of 3-6 and continue to play baseball by the time they are 8-14 years old they are a polished enough player to know and understand the game, rules and very knowledgeable about how the game should be played and they understand the strike zone or hitting zone better as they move up to the next highest level of baseball.